ideal-lab5/idn-acuity-index-substrate/doc/launch-announcement.md

 [Hybrid Dapp](https://github.com/hybrid-explorer/hybrid-dapp) is a rudimentary frontend to instances of Hybrid Indexer.
 Events can be searched by event parameters and event types.
 It can be configured to support multiple chains.

-In the future a hosted Substrate block explorer will be launched based on Hybrid Dapp.
+In the future, a hosted Substrate block explorer will be launched based on Hybrid Dapp.

 ## Web3 Foundation